-“Romantic Correspondence as Queer Extracurriculum: The Self-Education for Racial Uplift of Addie Brown and Rebecca Primus” (forthcoming in College Composition and Communication).
+“Romantic Correspondence as Queer Extracurriculum: The Self-Education for Racial Uplift of Addie Brown and Rebecca Primus” (forthcoming in College Composition and Communication, Dec.
+2017).

-This essay advances same-sex romantic correspondence as a pre-Stonewall site of rhetoric and composition’s queer extracurriculum.
+This essay advances same-sex romantic correspondence as a pre-Stonewall site of rhetoric’s queer extracurriculum.
 Grounded in archival research on African American women Addie Brown and Rebecca Primus, I argue their epistolary exchange was animated by queer erotics that enabled their participation in self-education for racial uplift.

 “‘Opulent Friendships,’ Rhetorical Emulation, and Belletristic Instruction at Leache-Wood Seminary” (accepted for inclusion in Women at Work: Rhetorics of Gender and Labor in the U.S., eds.
 David Gold and Jessica Enoch, under advance contract).